ohsik/favorite-authors/README.md

 ###Todos..
-1. Fix bug on after clicking favorite button, switch to unfavorite
-2. Assign class accordingly.
+1. Pagination needs to be improved

 ###Changelog